-- 7. Department of Treasury and IRS, on Dec.
+- 4. The following are recent instances where the IRS or court ruled that an activity is an unrelated business or otherwise that a transaction will cause imposition of unrelated business income tax [no recent developments]. - 5.
+Medical marijuana dispensary cases offer criteria for determining existence of two or more businesses of organization (Patients Mutual Assistance Collective Corporation v.
+Commissioner (Tax Ct., Nov.
+29, 2018); Alternative Health Care Advocates v.
+Commissioner (Tax Ct., Dec.
+20, 2018)). - 6.
+Department of Treasury and IRS, on Dec.
 9, 2019, published final regulations interpreting statutory limitation (IRC § 512(a)(3)(E)(i)) on the amount of investment income tax-exempt voluntary employees' beneficiary associations and supplemental unemployment benefit trusts may treat as nontaxable exempt function income in any year, with result being that limit applies to total amount of investment income earned during year (T.D.
-9886). - 8.
-Taxpayer Certainty and Disaster Relief Act of 2019 retroactively repealed fringe benefit/unrelated business income provision (IRC § 512(a)(7)) (Act § 302). - 9.
-Bucketing rule proposed regulations (see III A): - a.
+9886). - 7.
+Taxpayer Certainty and Disaster Relief Act of 2019 retroactively repealed fringe benefit/unrelated business income provision (IRC § 512(a)(7)) (Act § 302). - 8.
+Bucketing rule final regulations (see III A 5): - a.
 North American Industry Classification System codes is method used for determining whether tax-exempt organization has more than one unrelated business; use of only first two digits of six-digit codes; regulations do not include any principles of law on point. - b.
-Investment activities generally treated as separate unrelated business 9most forms of passive unrelated business income are excluded from tax); these activities are confined to qualified partnership interests, S corporation interests, and debt-financed property interests. - c.
-Partnership interest is qualified if exempt organization holds direct interest in partnership that meets de minimis test or control test. - d.
+Investment activities generally treated collectively as separate unrelated business (most forms of passive unrelated business income are excluded from tax); these activities are confined to qualified partnership interests, S corporation interests, and debt-financed property interests. - c.
+Partnership interest generally is qualified if exempt organization holds direct or indirect interest in partnership that meets de minimis test or participation test. - d.
 Deemed payment arrangements involving controlled organizations and provision of insurance by controlled foreign corporations are separate businesses. - e.
-Impact on public support tests. - f.
-Application of charitable deduction rules and specific deduction rules. - g.
-Allocation of deductions.
+Ownership of stock in S corporation treated as interest in separate unrelated business. - f.
+Impact on public support tests. - g.
+Application of charitable deduction rules and specific deduction rules. - h.
+Net operating loss deduction rules. - i.
+Allocation of deductions (currently, preexisting law).